-The team will be staying at a facility owned by the Galilean Church of San Lucas.
-Meals will be provided and are a mix of Guatemalan and north American food.
+The team will be staying at a guest house in Ciudad Vieja.
+Meals will be provided and are a mix of Guatemalan and North American food.

 Expect temperatures in the 70’s with mixed sun and rain.
 Very cool temperatures at night.
-Our tourist day in Antigua is hot and humid.
+Our tourist day (usually in Antigua) is hot and humid.

-The trip cost is approximately $2,000 USD.
-This is subject to final flight bookings and the number of individuals traveling.
+The trip cost is approximately $2,300-2,500 USD.
+This is subject to final flight bookings and the final number of individuals traveling.
 Incremental payments will be due over a period of months preceding the trip.

 PLEASE NOTE: Deposits and trip payments are non-refundable.